 Though many of us today rely on various streaming services instead of physical media, and yes, the streaming revenues have surpassed DVD sales for years, DVD still plays an important role.
 For example, the Star Wars: The Rise of Skywalker DVD movie gains 1.9 million dollars a week.
 Those DVD rental kiosks at the 7-Eleven are still popular.
 Why are DVDs still around?
 Let's start with the DVD advantages and disadvantages.

-- Large storage capacity: The DVD capacity size ranges from 1.4GB to 17GB.
+Large storage capacity: The DVD capacity size ranges from 1.4GB to 17GB.
 In other words, a DVD with one layer can hold up to 2 hours of high-quality video and audio, with 8 audio tracks, 9 video angles, 32 subtitles, menus, etc. in one disc.
 And a recordable Blu-ray disc with four data layers can hold up to 128GB data.

 DVDs are cheap: Considering the massive DVD popularity for years, you can easily get low-priced DVDs from every store.
-Compared to other storage options like USB and Cloud services, DVDs are cheap for its capacity size.
+Compared to other storage options like USB and Cloud services, optical storages are cheap for its capacity size.

-- Good quality: Though DVDs offer lower resolution at 480P only, it's a superior quality of sound and video output suitable for storage of contents that require large storage capacity.
+Good quality: Though DVDs offer lower resolution at 480P only, it's a superior quality of sound and video output suitable for storage of contents that require large storage capacity.
 The Blu-ray discs are capable to deliver 4K resolution.

 With Netflix, Hulu, Disney+, Amazon, and so many streaming services constantly feeding high-quality movies and TV shows, one may ask, why do people still buy DVDs?
 Compared to streaming services, do DVDs have any advantages?